Gary Silk: Playing career

 He joined their neighbours Mansfield Town and soon became a fans' favourite at Field Mill.
-He won every player of the year award available and signed a two-year deal with the Stags despite having an offer from a Football League club.
+He won every Player of the Year Award available and signed a two-year deal with the Stags, despite having an offer from a Football League club.

-Grimsby Town

 In June 2011, he left Mansfield Town after three seasons, to join Grimsby Town, he would become Grimsby's first new signing for 2011–12.
-After an injury plagued season in which Silk only featured 24 times in the league he was released by the club on 3 May 2012.
+After an injury plagued season, in which Silk only featured 24 times in the league, he was released by the club on 3 May 2012.

-Boston United

-In July 2012 he joined Lincoln City on trial.
+In July 2012, he joined Lincoln City on trial.
 In August, he signed a one-year deal with Jason Lee's Boston United.
-Following a managerial change at the club, new United boss Graham Drury released Silk on 12 February 2013 after his university commitments had prevented him from training on Thursday nights.
-Drury added "I need all my players to train on thursday nights".
+Following a managerial change at the club, new United boss Graham Drury released Silk on 12 February 2013, after his university commitments had prevented him from training on Thursday nights.
+Drury added: "I need all my players to train on Thursday nights".
 Silk played 26 times for The Pilgrims and made his final appearance against local rivals Gainsborough Trinity.

-On 14 March it was announced on the Boston United website that Silk, whose registration had never been cancelled, was being brought back to the club by new manager Dennis Greene.
+On 14 March, it was announced on the Boston United website that Silk, whose registration had never been cancelled, was being brought back to the club by new manager Dennis Greene.
 Silk was released by Boston for a second time at the end of the 2012–13 season.

 Personal life

 Whilst playing for Mansfield, Silk gained a diploma in sports massage from Loughborough College.

+Physiotherapist

-He gained experience by joining the medical staff at Sheffield Wednesday before being appointed first masseur at Leicester City in 2013.
+He gained experience by joining the medical staff at Sheffield Wednesday, before being appointed first team masseur at Leicester City in 2013.
 He graduated from the University of Salford in July 2016 with a bachelor's degree in Physiotherapy and was appointed as a physiotherapist for the first team.